alawryaguila/multi-view-AE/docs/source/documentation/parameter_configurations.rst

 Target classes
 --------------------------------

 There are a number of model classes specified in the configuration file, namely; the encoder and decoder functions, the encoder, decoder, and prior distributions for variational models, and the discriminator function for adversarial models.
-There are a number of existing classes built into the ``multiAE`` framework for the user to chose from.
+There are a number of existing classes built into the ``multiviewAE`` framework for the user to chose from.
 Alternatively, the user can use their own classes and specify them in the yaml file:

 .. code-block:: python

         encoder:
           _target_: encoder_folder.user_encoder

         decoder:
           _target_: decoder_folder.user_decoder

-However, for these classes to work with the ``multiAE`` framework, user class implementations must follow the same structure as existing classes.
+However, for these classes to work with the ``multiviewAE`` framework, user class implementations must follow the same structure as existing classes.
 For example, an ``encoder`` implementation must have a ``forward`` method.

 Allowed parameter combinations
 --------------------------------

-Some parameter combinations are not compatible in the ``multiAE`` framework.
+Some parameter combinations are not compatible in the ``multiviewAE`` framework.
 If an incorrect parameter combination is given in the configuration file, either a warning or error is raised depending on whether the parameter choices can be ignored or would impede the model from functioning correctly.